adamnbowen/coding-standards/readme.md

 ### 7.5 Functions/Methods
 The comment starts with the description of this function, which may be split into multiple lines if necessary.
 The @return statement goes before @param statements.
 Use the same amount of blank lines as shown in the example below.
+If the method does not have a return value, then there should be no return statement in the PHPDoc.

 	class BackendUsersAdd
 	{